HamsalekhaP/Career-trends/README.md

 ## Developing a post locally

-Run `idyll`.
+Run `npm start`.

 ## Building a post for production

-Run `idyll build`.
+Run `npm build`.
 The output will appear in the top-level `build` folder.
 To change the output location, change the `output` option in `package.json`.

-## Deploying

-Make sure your post has been built, then deploy the docs folder via any static hosting service.

 ## Dependencies

 You can install custom dependencies by running `npm install <package-name> --save`.
-Note that any collaborators will also need download the package locally by running `npm install` after pulling the changes.